boanlab/vagrant-env/README.md

 	make vagrant-up OS=centos VERSION={8,9}
 	```

-	- If you're on Windows OS, you need to modify Vagrantfile to choose specific options.
+	- If you're on Windows OS, you need to modify Vagrantfile to change specific options.

 - Reference